rimutaka/onprem2az-elastic-query/ReadMe.md

 * **Params**:
   * optional `-c` to specify the source config from a file other than the default `config.json`
   * required `-d` to specify the directory with SQL scripts, e.g. `-d AlterMasterTable` or `-d c:\myfolder`
+  * optional `-o az` - the script will run on the Azure server listed in *serverName* in the config, otherwise use *localServer* value.
 * **Action**: generate a PowerShell script to run all the scripts in `-d` folder and stage them in GIT on success.
 * **Example 1**: `azpm sqlcmd -d AlterMasterTable` - find SQL scripts in *./scripts/AlterMasterTable/* directory.
 * **Example 2**: `azpm sqlcmd -d c:\myfolder\` - find SQL scripts in *c:\myfolder* directory.